Year |

 Being the favored weapon choice, controlled rifle season hunts typically have the lowest odds for applicants.
 Many of these hunts occur during or around the rut, with some extending throughout its entirety.
 While the draw odds are steep, these seasons generally offer the best opportunity for harvesting trophy bucks in Idaho.

 In Idaho, the absence of a formal bonus or preference point system means that applicants won't receive rewards based on their application history for any specific unit, ensuring an equal playing field for all.
 Consequently, anyone's name could be drawn for the tag of a lifetime at any time.
 Establishing your goals and aspirations for Idaho early in your strategy is crucial for increasing your chances of drawing your desired tag.
 With the abundance of controlled tags available, most hunters can likely find a hunt with favorable odds to meet their needs.
-Moreover, considering the OTC hunts in Idaho can also be a worthwhile option!
+Moreover, considering the general hunts in Idaho can also be a worthwhile option!

 In addition to mule deer, hunters in Idaho can pursue whitetail deer across nearly the entire state.
 Much of whitetail deer hunting is conducted using general tags, offering hunters the chance to encounter exceptional bucks, especially in the Panhandle Region.
 Furthermore, several general tag options permit hunters to pursue whitetail during the rut using rifles.